vanHeemstraSystems/n8n-airtable/300/200/200/100/README.md

 As the previous node was *empty*, the test ran but output was generated.
 That is OK, let's move on. **Save** the changes to the workflow **Activity Management**.

-We will go back all the way to the workflow **Activity API Management**. **IMPOORTANT**: As the latest data has not yet been shwoing up in the INPUT side of this node, execute the INPUT to watch the latest data being displayed:
+**IMPORTANT**: As the latest data has not yet been showing up in the INPUT side of the **Airtable** node of the workflow **Activity Data Management**, execute the INPUT to watch the latest data being displayed:

 ```
 Activity ID: 3